This page provides information on the V-Ray Frame Buffer and its features.

 History Directory – Specifies the location where render history images will be saved as V-Ray Image files (.vrimg).

-Maximum Size on Disk (MB) – Specifies the maximum amount of disk space to use for the render history images.
+Maximum Size on Disk (MB) – Specifies the max amount of disk space to use for the render history images.
 When the history exceeds the specified amount, the oldest images will be deleted.

-Use Project Path – When enabled, creates a new vfb_history folder to use as the History Directory within the current 3ds Max project directory.
+Use Project Path – When enabled, creates a new vfb_history folder to use as the History Directory within the current Maya project directory.

 Auto Save – When enabled, all rendered image will automatically be saved to the history.